- Recognize the effects of learning environments on preschool-age children.

 - You can do many things on your own here.

 - This is a safe place to explore and try out your ideas.

 Watch the video to see examples of ways these messages appear in classrooms.

-Environments not only affect how we feel and send messages about how to act, they can influence what we learn.
+Environments affect how we feel and send messages about how to act, and they can influence what we learn.
 The Reggio Emilia approach to early childhood education recognizes the tremendous impact of the environment by referring to it as the “third teacher” (with parents and teachers as children’s first and second teachers, respectively).
 The Reggio Emilia approach was developed by Loris Malaguzzi and named after an area in Italy.
-This approach states children are powerful learners and their interests should guide adults’ decisions surrounding learning, including how the environment is arranged and materials provided.
-The Reggio Emilia approach believes the learning environment plays a critical role, and that intentionality (thoughtful planning and action) on behalf of teachers in the design of spaces and the selection and arrangement of materials significantly influences children’s level of engagement and learning (Edwards, 2002).
-We will return to these ideas in future lessons in this course.
+This approach demonstrates that children are powerful learners, and that their interests should guide adults’ decisions surrounding learning, including how the environment is arranged and what materials are provided.
+The Reggio Emilia approach believes the learning environment plays a critical role, and that intentionality (thoughtful planning and action) on behalf of teachers in the design of spaces and the selection and arrangement of materials, significantly influences children’s level of engagement and learning (Edwards, 2002).
+We will revisit this approach to early childhood education in future lessons in this course.

 Places for Play and Learning: Interest Areas

 When you walk into a retail or grocery store, how do you find what you need?
-If you are looking for grapes, you probably feel confident you can find them with other fresh fruits and vegetables.
-If you want a new pair of socks, you probably have a good idea about where to look.
-Obviously, some stores have better designs than others, but many retail establishments use simple design principles: objects with similar uses are stored near each other, and signs guide you.
+If you are looking for grapes, you probably feel confident you can find them with other fresh fruits.
+If you want a new pair of socks, you probably have a good idea about where to look in a retail store.
+Many retail establishments use simple design principles: objects with similar uses are stored near each other, and there are signs to guide you.

-When a child enters a well-designed interest area, they know:
+When a child enters a well-designed interest area, the space should convey:

 - The materials that can be found there.